easy-smpc/easy-smpc/README.md

 4. The final perspective shows the result of the secure addition of all variables.

 ## Command line version
 There is also a command line version of EasySMPC.
 After [building](#build-from-source) use the jar easy-smpc-cli-*{Version}*.jar as a creator and as two participants or more.
+The command line version only supports the automated mode.

 ### Creator
 Execute the program with `java -jar easy-smpc-cli-*{Version}*.jar -create -l STUDY_NAME -b FILES_PATH_VARIABLES -d FILES_PATH_DATA -f PARTICIPANTS -a EMAIL_ADDRESS -p PASSWORD -i IMAP_HOST -x IMAP_PORT -y IMAP_ENCRYPTION -s SMTP_HOST -z SMTP_PORT -q SMTP_ENCRYPTION`.
 The parameters mean to the following: